junxit/us-congress-bills-115/metadata.md

 - 2017-03-15 — Mr. Tipton moved to suspend the rules and pass the bill.
 - 2017-03-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 160). (text: CR H2064)
 - 2017-03-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 160).(text: CR H2064)
+- 2017-03-21 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.